qqilihq/partial-emlx-converter/readme.md

 ### With Homebrew

-This is the easiest way if you’re not a Node.js developer.
+This is the easiest way if you’re not familiar with Deno.
 Install the script and all dependencies with [Homebrew](https://brew.sh):

 ```shell